Hello and welcome to our travel blog, Tales from the Lens.

 After many nights sitting at home in front of our world map drafting routes, we gave up on the idea of a pre-designed world trip and made the choice to go to South America as it was the place which contained the most things on our joint to do list.
 From that point, we decided we will see what happens, following our instincts and desires.

 Since January 2017, we have been traveling as fast and as slow as wanted, on a budget towards the places we both had always wanted to go to.
-We initially thought we would stay 3 months in South America, but several more months have since past and we are still wandering around the roads of the wonderful countries we are passing through in that part of the world.
+We initially thought we would stay 3 months in South America, but several more months have since past and we are still wandering around the roads of the wonderful countries we are passing through in this part of the world.

-Our itinerary can be viewed here.
+Our route can be viewed here.

 Yes, we are living the dream…

 …but we are trying to be smart about it and travel conscientiously.
 Our philosophy is quite simple.
 We follow our heart and talk openly about what we want and don’t want.
 Before starting a journey we look at all of the different possibilities to reach the place and do the activities, trying to make it cheap, efficient but nonetheless fun and enjoyable for the both of us.